No-deal Brexit a 'catastrophe' for travelers

 "There's a lot more stability in Canada, so as much as London is great, why dip my toe into something when I don't know what'll happen?" said Pickett.

-Although he married a British woman in August and was looking to move to London at the end of the year, that's now on hold.
+Although he married a British woman in August and was hoping to move to London at the end of the year, that's now on hold.

 "The plan was to come the last week of November to assess where we wanted to live and make the move at Christmas," he said.
 "But I don't want to spend the money and not be able to go there because of civil unrest."